eveasian88/ProjectOne/README.md

 - If you answered yes to any of the above questions, then we have just the APP for you!

-# A Restaurant Review Site that Strikes the Perfect Balance
+## A Restaurant Review Site that Strikes the Perfect Balance

-- The App is built on top of Firebase and utilizes the Yelp and Google APIs to provide a more accurate, efficient and user friendly restaurant rating.
+- App is built on top of Firebase and utilizes the Yelp and Google APIs to provide a more accurate, efficient and user friendly restaurant rating.

-# We Got You Covered for Date Night
+## We Got You Covered for Date Night

 ![Soux Vide](assets/images/Sous-Vide.gif "Soux Vide")